Exploration of Jupiter: Juno (since 2016)

-Jupiter Icy Moons Explorer (2023)
+Jupiter Icy Moons Explorer (en route)

 ESA's Jupiter Icy Moons Explorer (JUICE) has been selected as part of ESA's Cosmic Vision science program.
-It is expected to launch in 2023 and, after a series of flybys in the inner Solar System, arrive in 2031.
-In 2012, the European Space Agency's selected the JUpiter ICy moon Explorer (JUICE) as its first Large mission, replacing its contribution to EJSM, the Jupiter Ganymede Orbiter (JGO).
+It was launched on 14 April 2023 and, after a series of flybys in the inner Solar System, arrives in Jupiter in 2031.
+In 2012, the European Space Agency's selected the JUICE as its first Large mission, replacing its contribution to EJSM, the Jupiter Ganymede Orbiter (JGO).
 The partnership for the Europa Jupiter System Mission has since ended, but NASA will continue to contribute the European mission with hardware and an instrument.